 An Enagas statement added that previously, the largest LNG tanker to tie up at one of its terminals had a capacity of 140,000 cubic metres.

-Enagas owns three regasification plants in Spain and is
+Enagas owns three regasification plants in Spain and is constructing a fourth.

-mainly from Trinidad and Tobago, Nigeria and the Gulf.
+The company expects to unload more LNG tankers in future, mainly from Trinidad and Tobago, Nigeria and the Gulf.
 It also plans to expand regasification capacity to have a wider choice of suppliers.